 Ben joined the Inntopia team as part of the acquisition of Ryan Solutions.
 As Senior VP of Product Development at Inntopia, Ben is focused on integrating and enhancing the eCommerce, marketing and business intelligence product suites into a cohesive platform to support the needs of central reservations, eCommerce, marketing and operations.
 Ben has experience in applications focused on Marketing, Hospitality, HR and Financials.
 Ben is a graduate of the University of Colorado.
 In his spare time he enjoys being in the mountains, on the rivers, and pounding the single track.

-Jay Curley, Senior Global Marketing Manager, Ben & Jerry’s
+Mike Hayes, Senior Global Digital Marketing Manager, Ben & Jerry’s

 MJ Legault, Principal, Origin Design + Communications